egle-git/shears/Pruner/README.md

          ...
    }

-The filterBranch can be overidden for a custom branch selection.
+The filterBranch can be overridden for a custom branch selection.
 The default one read the list of branches to copy from a text file.
 This default branch filter covers most of the needs.
 A template of the branch list file can be produced with the command: